 On a trip to Asia, President Obama becomes the first sitting U.S. president to visit Hiroshima, Japan.
 In Vietnam, the president announces the end of a decades-old arms embargo.
 The Taliban elect a lesser-known cleric as their new leader after a U.S. drone strike in Pakistan kills their former chief.
 In Iraq, government forces launch an operation to retake the city of Fallujah from ISIS.
 And a far-right candidate in Austria narrowly loses the presidential election.
 A panel of journalists joins guest host Sabri Ben-Achour for analysis of the week’s top international news stories.

-Listen: What A Hiroshima Survivor's Daughter Learned: 'War Is Hellish On Both Sides'
+What A Hiroshima Survivor's Daughter Learned: 'War Is Hellish On Both Sides' by wamu885

 As our International News Roundup discussed President Obama's visit to Hiroshima, Japan, a daughter of a survivor of the bombing called in to the show to share her mother's experience.
 Listen to the full hour: http://wamu.fm/1P1fC2N.

 MR. SABRI BEN-ACHOURThanks for joining us.
 I'm Sabri Ben-Achour from "Marketplace" sitting in for Diane Rehm.
 She's on a station visit to WFAE in Charlotte, North Carolina.
 President Obama, today, becomes the first sitting American president to visit Hiroshima where he is calling for a world without nuclear weapons.
 The Taliban name a new leader after his predecessor was killed by a U.S. drone strike and in Austria, a far right candidate is narrowly defeated in the presidential elections.